Proxy edit

 Set up proxy in NGINX

-Trailing slashed are very important here.
+Trailing slashes are very important here.
 Keep them as they are in this example.

 location /simple/ {